sakshamsri4/my_portfolio_web/scripts/README.md

 1. Formats code using `dart format`
 2. Runs Flutter analyzer to check for code issues
-3. Runs tests to ensure all tests pass
+3. Runs tests with coverage checks:
+   - Uses very_good_cli if available (with minimum 20% coverage check)
+   - Falls back to flutter test if very_good_cli is not installed
 4. Checks for spelling issues using cspell (if installed)
+5. Checks for unused dependencies
+6. Checks for outdated dependencies

 ### How to use: